Formula 1: Drive to Survive season 4

 The fourth season of Formula 1: Drive to Survive documents the 2021 Formula One World Championship.
-It ran for 10 episodes and aired on Netflix on 11 March 2022.
+It ran for 10 episodes and aired on Netflix on 11 March 2022, all of which were available on the same date.

 Premise and release

 Season 4 which documents the 2021 Formula One World Championship premiered on Netflix on 11 March 2022.
 This season covers the fierce title battle of that season between seven-time champion Lewis Hamilton and Dutch driver Max Verstappen.

-The trailer for the fourth season was released on 28 February 2022, and the season premiered on Netflix on 11 March 2022.
+The trailer for the fourth season was released on 28 February 2022, and the season premiered on Netflix on 11 March 2022 with all 10 episodes released on the same date.
 Between 6 March 2022 and 20 March 2022, the series was watched for 57.03 million hours according to Netflix's top 10 list.